COVID-19: travel health notice for all travellers

 Passport with “X” gender identifier

 While the Government of Canada issues passports with an “X” gender identifier, it cannot guarantee your entry or transit through other countries.
 You might face entry restrictions in countries that do not recognize the “X” gender identifier.
 Before you leave, check with the closest foreign representative for your destination.

 Other travel documents

-If you intend to reside in Germany for three months or more, you must register with the German authorities (Einwohnermeldeamt) within seven days of your entry into the country.
+If you intend to reside in Germany for more than 3 months, you must register at the local Residents‘ Registration Office (Einwohnermeldeamt), usually within 7 days of your entry into the country.

 Children and travel

 Learn more about travelling with children.

 This section contains information on possible health risks and restrictions regularly found or ongoing in the destination.
 Follow this advice to lower your risk of becoming ill while travelling.
 Not all risks are listed below.